 Tally Koren is an Israeli pop star with a deep velvety voice who won Best Singer-Songwriter at the Fringe Awards in 2011, took part in The Graham Norton Show, sang at The Royal Albert Hall and The House of Lords and launched The National Schools Poetry Competition which was followed by the great inspiration for her latest amazing release to come to life.

-The lyrics of her new beautiful, enchanting and absolutely moving EP Magical Powers, out in April 2021, actually originated from a poem written by the then 13-year-old Kezia Blain, who is now 25 and has eventually become a visual artist.
+The lyrics of her beautiful, enchanting and absolutely moving EP Magical Powers originated from a poem written by the then 13-year-old Kezia Blain, who is now 25 and has eventually become a visual artist.

-We had the pleasure to host Tally Koren for a quick Q&A about all her inner Magical Powers including poetry, songwriting and how music can help spread a global message of hope and peace during these difficult times.
+On the occasion of the release of her latest single Music Is My Life out on 8th October 2021, we had the pleasure to host Tally Koren for a quick Q&A about all her inner Magical Powers including poetry and songwriting, and how music can help spread a global message of hope and peace during these difficult times.

 Tally, how was Magical Powers born and what does it mean to you?

 Magical Powers was born when the father of a teenager came talk to me after one of my performances at an event and asked if I was planning any songs around the theme of peace.
 He then emailed me a poem written by his 13-year-old daughter Kezia, and I just couldn’t believe that a 13-year-old would write this.
 Magical Powers moved me to tears, and – as soon as I read it – I went straight to the piano and composed the first verses based on the lyrics.
 This song means the world to me.
 It made me truly understand the treasure that our children keep inside them.